skyejacobson/factsHTB/README.md

 We can look up the CVE with the attatched keywords of 'github' or 'POC' and find [`Alien0ne CVE-2025-2304`](https://github.com/Alien0ne/CVE-2025-2304) proof of concept.
 We can then clone the repository and execute using the required parameters.

-**NOTE Its important that if you want to remain admin -- vim into the `exploit.py` file and comment out the user role revert function to log back in after running the exploit.**
+**NOTE All though not necessary -- its imparative that if you want to remain admin -- vim into the `exploit.py` file and comment out the user role revert function to log back in after running the exploit.**

 ```
 ┌──(root㉿kali-linux-2024-2)-[/home/parallels/Documents/FactsHTB/CVE-2025-2304]